The Connoquenessing Valley Regional Emergency

 Like the majority of fire departments in Pennsylvania,

-your local Emergency Management Agency (EMA) is staffed by volunteers,
+your local Emergency Management Agency (EMA) is

-including the region’s Emergency Management Coordinator (EMC).
-The EMC is
+staffed by volunteers, including the region’s Emergency Management Coordinator

-an individual recommended by local government officials and appointed by the
+(EMC).
+The EMC is an individual recommended by local government officials

-governor to manage the region’s emergency management program.
-To
+and appointed by the governor to manage the region’s emergency management

-other volunteers of the agency that each bring their own skills and ideas to
+for emergencies alongside other volunteers of the agency that each bring their

 To accomplish our mission we need